FTCLib/FTCLib/ftclib/README.md

 Jackson from ARC Robotics, Daniel from JDroids, Pranav from TecHounds, Noah from Radical Raiders, Peter from E-lemon-ators, Ryan from CircuitRunners Green.

+## Sources

+Install images linked from the [OpenFTC Team](https://www.openftc.org/) This project would not be made possible for use without the incredible help and explanations of OpenFTC.